CiscoDevNet/cloud-cml/README.md

 # README

-Version 0.3.1, November 29 2024
+Version 2.8.0, January 10 2025

-With CML 2.7, you can run CML instances on Azure and AWS.
+CML instances can run on Azure and AWS cloud infrastructure.
+This repository provides automation tooling using Terraform to deploy and manage CML in the cloud.
 We have tested CML deployments using this tool chain in both clouds.  **The use of this tool is considered BETA**.
 The tool has certain requirements and prerequisites which are described in this README and in the [documentation](documentation) directory.

 *It is very likely that this tool chain can not be used "as-is"*.
 It should be forked and adapted to specific customer requirements and environments.